 The Last Dance

 Some guy approached him in the street, inviting him to his daughter’s birthday.
 Of course, Andy denied it.
 Why should he join some kid’s birthday bash?

 Since the guy insisted having a foreigner at her party would make the daughter’s day.
-So finally, Andy though, what the heck and gave in.
+So finally, Andy thought, what the heck, and gave in.

 As they reached the guy’s house which must have been a total dump, there was no party whatsoever.
 However, the guy called a girl that according to Andy must have been about 15 years old and told him he could get it on with her for a good price.

 Ok, neither Brecht’s nor Marx’s quote can be an explanation for that!